shefiarasheed/Shefi/README.md

 command to test app from commndline  --- fastlane tests ------

-14.Attached screen shot of the Application in tyhe github repository
+14.Attached screen shot of the Application in the github repository 15.Tried to implemet the SonarQuebe library.Downloaded the library in the laptop & run the localhost by executing Startsonat.bat but unfortunatly i am getting the error.Screen shot(sunqueeeroor.png) is attached